saurabh0719/jett/README.md

 <span id="keyfeatures"></span>

 ### Key Features :
-* Build Robust APIs with minimal abstraction!
+* Build REST APIs quickly with minimal abstraction!

 * Add middleware at any level - Root, Subrouter or in a specific route!
-* Built-in development server with support for graceful shutdown with timeout and shutdown functions.
+* Built-in development server with support for graceful shutdown and shutdown functions.
 * Highly Flexible & easily customisable with middleware.
 * Helpful Response writers for JSON, XML and Plain Text.
 * Extremely lightweight.
 Built on top of HttpRouter.